Skip to main content

 Geographic locations

-Similar to spreading your investments across sectors, spreading investments across companies based in other countries means your portfolio’s performance isn’t entirely reliant on the health of one country’s economy (which can be impacted by things like weather events, political unrest, and so on).
-You can look to different markets like:
+Spreading investments across companies based in other countries means your portfolio's performance isn't entirely reliant on the health of one country's economy.
+Weather events, political unrest, and local economic conditions can all impact regional markets differently.

 • Canada and the U.S.